-Each milestone met with a push to the next step while I was hoping for just a congratulations, validation.
+Each milestone met with a push to the next step while I was hoping for just a congratulations, some form validation.

 When I presented to you each accomplishment that I had worked hard to achieve- like carving out each tiny piece in stone- a second later we would be discussing the next step.

-But these things I already know about her.
+But these things I already knew about her.
 My mother is an ambitious person.
-Her challenging me to reach higher comes from a fundamental assurance of my strength and ability.
 My mother is my cheerleader, but one that cheers with tough love.
 What used to frustrate me, I now anticipate.
-Her expectations become a friendly challenge for me, where would I be without her eagerness for my next step?
+Her expectations become a friendly challenge for me, and I could count on her eagerness for my next step.

 Maybe you can sense that my mother and I might not function in the comforting, in-sync wavelength that I’ve heard about from other girls.
 I don’t call her about boys, nor about drama.
 She didn’t teach me about dresses or lipstick.
 We don’t gush; in many ways we don’t even relate.
 There are probably many things we don’t know about each other outside of the black and white, the technical.